A greener future starts at home

 and more time cooking.⁷

-Please be advised that rebates are launching in states at various times, most of which will be in 2024.
+Please be advised that rebates are launching in states at various times, many of which could be in 2024 and will continue into 2025.
 Households may qualify for 50-100% of the appliance cost based on their income level.

 See how Samsung leads in sustainability